 About us

-luminatus vocal ensemble is a highly acclaimed group of professional singers.
-Recent reviews have described us as ‘spellbinding’ and a ‘choir of exceptional ability’.
-Our ‘rich and full’ sound is derived from the quality of our singers, who are all established soloists.
-We work as ‘first amongst equals’, singing within the ensemble, or taking more extended solos as required.
+luminatus vocal ensemble is a small and flexible group of highly acclaimed professional singers.
+Recent reviews have described them as ‘spellbinding’ and a ‘choir of exceptional ability’.
+Their ‘rich and full’ sound reflects the quality of the singers, who are all established soloists.
+They work as ‘first amongst equals’, singing within the ensemble, or taking more extended solos as required.

 Repertoire

-We perform an eclectic range of repertoire, using a period instrument orchestra where required.
-Our focus in recent recordings has been newly discovered, or edited, Renaissance pieces.
-These are set alongside contemporary compositions, especially by female composers.
-The juxtaposition highlights links and differences between these musical genres.
+luminatus vocal ensemble performs a broad and eclectic range of repertoire, using a period instrument orchestra where required.
+The focus in recent recordings has been newly discovered, or edited, Renaissance pieces.
+The ensemble has shone a light on Tiburtio Massiano and Ippolito Baccusi, as well as recording extended pieces by Phillipe de Monte and Francesco Guerrero.
+These ‘new’ pieces are often set alongside contemporary compositions, especially by female composers.
+The group has featured compositions by Cecilia McDowall, Melissa Dunphy, Becky McGlade, Agneta Sköld, Cheryl Frances-Hoad, Eleanor Daley, Kerry Andrew and Rosa Elliott.
+The juxtaposition promotes often neglected repertoire, and creates a relationship which highlights links and differences between musical genres.

 Style

-Our singers are very skilled and flexible.
-We consider what it means to use historically informed practice, but also focus on a rich and resonant sound where required.
+The ensemble considers carefully what it means to use historically informed practice, whilst focusing on a warm, rich and resonant sound.
 We carry out research into high quality pieces which are rarely performed, and may not have been recorded before.

 Recordings

-You can purchase recordings by visit the shop page.
+You can purchase recordings by visiting the shop page.
+Here you will find a range of ‘new’ great pieces.
 If you are a composer and would like us to perform one of your pieces please use the contact us link.

 Location